NewAlexandria/leadership_readme/docs-best-practices.md

 ### Confidential Files

-If you have some kind of legal files, and want to make them available to those that cannot see the  HR team drive, then we can come up with a consistent convention for all of the teams.
-Perhaps an all-company team share.
+If you have some kind of legal files, and want to make them available to those that are not part of the confidential team drive, there are good patterns.

-The important thing is that we use the team drives for important core files.
-Without that, we may lose all files created by anyone that leaves the company.
-It cause another layer of risk, with leadership attrition.
-Ideally this company is a jackpot, and we all retire from here, but (I argue) we need to lean toward policy for certain operational matters like this.
-This is all an effort to get us as close as possible to enterprise-grade systems, without the overhead of them at enterprise scale.
+Generally these would be individual shares, such as in the case of hiring documents, compensation agreements, etc.

+Bulk shares would occur in cases like all healthcare information being centralized.
+This would be done via bulk download and upload to a common place, to create a specific version or 'release' of that information.